-- (i) All legal and accounting documents relating to proceeds of the Tax-Advantaged Obligations, including opinions of counsel and the tax certificate with respect to each issue of Tax-Advantaged Obligations. - (ii) Expenditure of Proceeds of Tax-Advantaged Obligations as described below.
+- (i) All legal and accounting documents relating to proceeds of the Tax-Advantaged Obligations, including opinions of counsel and the tax certificate with respect to each issue of Tax-Advantaged Obligations. - (ii) Expenditure of Proceeds of Tax-Advantaged Obligations as described below. - (a) Documents evidencing the expenditure of the proceeds of the Tax-Advantaged Obligations and investment earnings thereon and the specific assets financed with such proceeds, including projected draw schedules and invoices (e.g., records with respect to the bond accounts and funds); - (b) Documents setting forth all funds and accounts relating to the Tax-Advantaged Page 30 of 47

+Obligations;

-- (A) Documents evidencing the expenditure of the proceeds of the Tax-Advantaged Obligations and investment earnings thereon and the specific assets financed with such proceeds, including projected draw schedules and invoices (e.g., records with respect to the bond accounts and funds); - (B) Documents setting forth all funds and accounts relating to the Tax-Advantaged Obligations; - (C) Documents pertaining to the investment of the proceeds of the Tax-Advantaged Obligations (e.g., records with respect to the bond accounts and funds), including the purchase and sale of securities, guaranteed investment contracts, and swap/hedge transactions; - (D) With respect to all investments acquired in any fund or account in connection with the Tax-Advantaged Obligations, the information set forth under the heading "Arbitrage and Rebate" herein; - (iii) Documents evidencing any allocations with respect to the proceeds of the Tax-Advantaged Obligations. - (iv) Documents evidencing the use and ownership of the bond financed property, including contracts for the use of such property (e.g., the Annual Reports, and the logs described herein, and documents evidencing the sale or other disposition of the bond financed property.
+- (c) Documents pertaining to the investment of the proceeds of the Tax-Advantaged Obligations (e.g., records with respect to the bond accounts and funds), including the purchase and sale of securities, guaranteed investment contracts, and swap/hedge transactions; - (d) With respect to all investments acquired in any fund or account in connection with the Tax-Advantaged Obligations, the information set forth under the heading "Arbitrage and Rebate" herein; - (iii) Documents evidencing any allocations with respect to the proceeds of the Tax-Advantaged Obligations. - (iv) Documents evidencing the use and ownership of the bond financed property, including contracts for the use of such property (e.g., the Annual Reports, and the logs described herein, and documents evidencing the sale or other disposition of the bond financed property).

 Required Retention Periods.
-The District will retain the Records and Reports until the date that is six years after the complete retirement of the related Tax-Advantaged Obligations.
+The District will retain the Records and Reports until the date that is six years after the complete retirement of the related Tax-Advantaged Obligations, provided that if any of portion of the related Tax-Advantaged Obligations is refunded, such period such retention period shall not expire prior to the date that is six years after the complete retirement of any issue that refunded, directly or indirectly, such portion of the related Tax-Advantaged Obligation